jeremyfix/deeplearning-lectures/Webpage/03-pytorch-gan.md

 \mathcal{L}_c = BCELoss(\begin{bmatrix}r_0 \\ \vdots \\ r_{b_i-1} \\ f_0 \\ \vdots \\ f_{b_i - 1}\end{bmatrix}, \begin{bmatrix} 1 \\ \vdots \\ 1 \\ 0 \\ \vdots \\ 0 \end{bmatrix}) = -\frac{1}{2b_i} (\sum_i \log(r_i) + \sum_k \log(1-f_i)) = \frac{BCELoss(\begin{bmatrix}r_0 \\ \vdots \\ r_{b_i-1} \end{bmatrix}, \begin{bmatrix}1 \\ \vdots \\ 1\end{bmatrix}) + BCELoss(\begin{bmatrix} f_0 \\ \vdots \\ f_{b_i - 1}\end{bmatrix}, \begin{bmatrix}0 \\ \vdots \\ 0\end{bmatrix}) }{2}
 $$

 **Exercice** Implement the above loss in the `main.py` script within the training loop.
-Note that you have two vectors named pos_labels and neg_labels containing respectively only 1 and 0.
+Note that you have two vectors named pos_labels and neg_labels containing respectively only ones and zeros.
 Implement also the three lines for the backward pass (reset the gradient accumulator, perform the backward pass, update the parameters).

 Finally, for the generator, since it wants to fool the critic, denoting $f_i$ the logits assigned by the critic to a newly sampled set of fake images, the loss to be minimized by the generator is :